 The Bottom Line

-- The price of these units is a little steep.
+- Disposing of these bulbs may be a little tricky.

 - These bulbs tout that they will last seven years, but that is based on three hours of use a day.

 - CFL's take a few seconds to reach full brightness, so they are not for every application.

 - Same Wattage of Light For Less Wattage of Energy Use

 - Saves Up To $37.00 Per Life of Each Bulb